dos1/delorean/README.md

 Basically, DeLorean taps in-between your rusty, old XMPP client (in my case, Maemo's Telepathy-Gabble) and your shiny, modern, sexy XMPP server, translating stuff to improve overall user experience.

-It's dirty, hacky, smelly and full of weird shit thanks to newest engineering techniques such as *Copy'n'Paste Driven Development* and a carefully curated set of the finest, most sensible requirements, such as "*I want it to run on Maemo but I'm too lazy to cross compile anything; oh crap everything here is so old let's just ducttape it*".
+It's dirty, hacky, smelly and full of weird shit thanks to newest engineering techniques such as *Copy'n'Paste Driven Development* and a carefully curated set of the finest, most sensible requirements, such as "*I want it to run on Maemo but I'm too lazy to cross compile anything; oh crap everything here is so old let's just ducttape it*" or "*I really should be doing something else right now*".
 But maybe it will become a beautiful swan someday, who knows.

 ## Usage
 ```
 ./delorean local-port remote-host remote-port
 ```

 Point DeLorean to your XMPP server's TLS port (usually 5223), then point your client to localhost and the `local-port` of your choice.
 Remember to disable encryption in your client - DeLorean will take care about it.
 Well, not really, it won't validate the certificate, but there's commented out code for it, find it and uncomment.
+You could also add TLS to the client side as well if you wanted.

 You should also rewrite `delorean-suppressor` and `delorean-inactivity` to match your platform, unless you want to run it on Maemo.
+There's also my Telepathy account and automatic status change hardcoded, you might probably want to adjust it.
 Oh, and make sure to run `mkfifo /tmp/delorean-suppression` and `mkfifo /tmp/delorean-inactivity` before.

 You might also need to change the first line of `delorean` file to not depend on `python3.4`.
 And if you run it on Maemo, remember to install `python3.4`, `python-gobject` and `python-dbus` (in case you're now wondering, yes, those last two for Python 2.5, really).